WillanGab/WillanGab/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on nada
+- 🔭 I'm currently working on nothing
-- 🌱 I’m currently learning informatica
+- 🌱 I’m currently learning computer
-- 👯 I’m looking to collaborate on casa
+- 👯 I try to collaborate at home
-- 🤔 I’m looking for help with a escola
+- 🤔 I look for help at school
-- 💬 Ask me about futebol
+- 💬 Ask me about football
 - 📫 How to reach me: willian.lima@al.estudante.senai.br
-- 😄 Pronouns: ele
+- 😄 Pronouns: he
-- ⚡ Fun fact: amigos
+- ⚡ Fun fact: friends